reynoldsbd/lunacam/Readme.md

 script is run as *root* and **inside** the new system, so commands like `systemctl enable foo` will have the desired effect of enabling the *foo* service on the new system.

+> **Warning:** */system/local.sh* and the contents of */system/root.local/* are copied onto the new
+> SD card image.
+Anybody with access to the image will be able to see these files and any secrets
+> they contain (e.g. network or user passwords).

 ### Network Configuration

 Most of LunaCam's features can be controlled using its UI, but at the very least you should